 “Great experience to get feet wet in mock trial.
 Fun planning experience, amazing coaching and overall just a very positive experience.”

 The competition is open to all first-year JD students except students on the Board of Advocates Trial Team.
 The purpose of the competition is to allow 1Ls to get a taste of trial work.
 No experience is needed and participants will be randomly selected.
 If there is space available, 2Ls and 3Ls who did not participate as a 1L and who are not on the Board of Advocates Trial Team may participate.

-No previous trial experience is required.
 In the month before the trials, experienced trial advocates will give trainings on effective direct examination, cross examination, and opening and closing statements.
 In addition, Board of Advocates members will assist with presentation and individual coaching.
 Teams are expected to practice on their own and to be prepared to present a professional case on competition day.
 All teams will be given feedback from judges.
 Those considering trying out for outside competition trial teams are highly encouraged to participate.
+Again, no previous trial experience is required.

 Berkeley Law alum Peter Bales ’10 created and generously funded the Bales Competition, which provides a unique opportunity for first-year students to get a taste of trial advocacy.

 Mr. Bales is an attorney at Buchalter and represents clients in civil litigation, at trial and appellate levels, in state and federal courts.
 His expertise includes complex business disputes, financial institutions litigation, trade secrets and unfair competition litigation, employee mobility disputes, intellectual property disputes, and class actions.
 In addition to other facets of the litigation process, Mr. Bales advises his clients on alternative dispute resolution options that are available in both state and federal court, such as mediation and arbitration.